WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 to applications - opening connections, closing connections, sending requests and responses, receiving requests and responses, and setting header fields and bodies.
 That's it.

+# Domain Model

+The domain model for RIPP is based on the interplay between three key resources held by the server.
+These are the TG, the handler, and the call.

+The TG is a representation of the service offered by the server to the client.
+It indicates the allowed directions for calls (in this specification, outbound only), the allowed identities that can be used for caller ID, the allowed numbers which can be called, and a basic set of limits on call volumes.
+The purpose of the TG is to provide the client all of the information it needs to know, in advance, whether the placement of a call is within the allowed policy scope of the server.

+For example, a telco might offer an enterprise customer a service in which it can place calls to any number in the world, but it must use one of the 100 numbers that have been assigned to it as the caller ID.
+The TG object - literally a JSON document returned by the server - also called he representation of the TG - would provide this information to the client.

+In the case of a trunking use case where an enterprise customer is implementing the server and client roles, the enterprise, acting as client, can inform the provider of its own TGs through a simple TG registration.
+Consequently, the RIPP protocol allows a server to accept TG registrations from a client.
+Typically, when an enterprise acts as a client and registers its own TGs to the provider's server, those TGs do not accept registrations.
+In other words, the provider (e.g., Verizon) would not register TGs with the enterprise, even though the enterprise supports the RIPP server role.

+A handler is a representation of a physical hardware device, such as an SBC or IP PBX, or software, which acts as a client and can handle calls.
+Its primary role is to model the capabilities of the device - such as supported media types and codecs.
+The server needs this information in order to decide how media is to be handled for the call.
+For any particular call, there is a single handler.
+This handler is determined when the call is placed, and can change during the lifecycle of the call.
+For example, if a software SBC instance supporting G729 (which is a single handler) places a call, this SBC crashes, and a different SBC which only supports G.711 (which is a different handler) needs to step in and take over the call, the handler would change.

+Of course, a single physical device might be represented logically by one or more handlers; the mapping of a piece of software or hardware to a set of handlers is a matter of local implementation.

+A handler is always associated to a TG.
+As part of startup procedures, the client will register its handler with the TG.

+The final resource is a call, which is exactly what it sounds like.
+Calls are always associated with one and only TG.
+When a client creates a call, it does so in the context of the TG (i.e., call creation is a POST operation on a resource within the TG).
+Similarly, calls are associated with a single handler.
+When a client creates a call, it tells the server which handler is being used.
+This allows the server to compare the capabilities of the client with its own, and make a decision about what media the client should send with.
+The server communications this directive back to the client.

 # Deployment Examples {#deployments}